A Chameleon's diet in captivity, like any other omnivorous reptile, should feature variety.

 The pinky has soft bones, and a belly fully of the mother mouse/rat milk, so they are very high in calcium.

-Mine will often eat slices of squash, sugar-snap peas, lambs lettuce, rocket, carrot, cucumber, and berries when offered.
-I don't actually leave a bowl of such in the enclosure as I know my bug routine and gut-loading program has the nutritional side of thing well and truly covered.
+Although mine often eat these, I don't actually leave a bowl of such in the enclosure as I know my bug routine and gut-loading program has the nutritional side of things well and truly covered.

 So it’s certainly an optional part of the diet.
 And if you try, and they don’t take these, don’t worry at all.
 Concentrate on the bugs and all will be fine.